Workers’ Compensation Attorneys

-To find an experienced workers’ compensation attorney near you, call (712) 328-3157 or reach us online to schedule a consultation with Peters Law Firm.
+To find an experienced workers’ compensation attorney, call (712) 328-3157 or contact us to schedule a consultation with Peters Law Firm.

-Reach our team online to schedule a meeting regarding your workplace injury claim, or call (712) 328-3157 to speak with a workplace injury lawyer in Southwest Iowa now!
+Contact us online to schedule a meeting about your workplace injury claim, or call (712) 328-3157 to speak with a workplace injury lawyer in Southwest Iowa today.

 Frequently Asked Questions About Workplace Accidents

-What are the five most common causes of workplace accidents?
+What are the most common causes of workplace accidents?

 The top five leading causes of work-related injuries are: